rwpalmer/tzLib/doc/tzLib_Overview.md

 # tzLib

-#### Manages local time settings and DST transitions for IOT devices
+#### A library to manage local time settings and DST transitions for IOT devices

 ## Background: